On the Regulary of Reaction Systems: Abstract

 \section{Abstract}

-Reaction networks have been widely used as generic models in diverse areas of applied science, such as biology, chemistry, ecology, epidemiology, and computer science.
-Reaction networks incorporating noisy effect are modelled as continuous time Markov chains (CTMC), and are called \emph{stochastic reaction systems}. \emph{Non-explosivity} is a concept that characterizes regularity of CTMCs.
-In this paper, we study non-explosivity of stochastic reaction systems, in the sense of their underlying CTMCs.
-By constructing a simple linear Lyapunov function, we obtain non-explosivity for a class of \emph{endotactic} stochastic reaction systems containing second-order endotactic stochastic mass-action systems as a subset.
-As a consequence, we prove that every bimolecular weakly reversible stochastic mass-action system is non-explosive.
-We apply our results to diverse models in biochemistry, epidemiology, ecology, and synthetic biology in the literature.
+Reaction networks have been widely used as generic models in diverse areas of applied sciences, such as biology, chemistry, ecology, epidemiology, and computer science.
+A reaction network incorporating noisy effects is modeled as a continuous time Markov chain (CTMC) and is called a \emph{stochastic reaction system}. {In contrast, the mean field limit of a sequence of volume-scaled stochastic reaction systems as the volume tends to infinity is modeled as an ordinary differential equation (ODE) and is called a \emph{deterministic reaction system}. \emph{Non-explosivity} of CTMCs and global existence of solutions of ODEs capture the regularity of respective dynamical processes.
+In this paper, we study the regularity of reaction systems, in both stochastic and deterministic senses.} {By constructing a simple linear Lyapunov function, we obtain the regularity in both sense for a class of reaction systems in terms of a simple checkable condition.
+As an application, we prove that (i) every second-order endotactic mass-action system is regular, and hence (ii) every bimolecular weakly reversible mass-action system is regular.} We apply our results to diverse models in biochemistry, epidemiology, ecology, synthetic biology, and {natural computing} in the literature.